Reform Congregation Keneseth Israel (Philadelphia): Korn

 Rabbi Bertram Korn served as senior rabbi of Keneseth Israel from 1949 until his death in 1979.

 In the 1950s, under Korn’s leadership, Keneseth Israel undertook the process of relocating from its long-time synagogue on North Broad Street in Philadelphia to a new suburban campus in Elkins Park, Pennsylvania.
 In 1951, the congregation agreed to sell the Broad Street building and adjacent properties to Temple University.
 The move was completed in 1957, when the congregation dedicated its new synagogue complex in Elkins Park.
 The building incorporated many of the stained-glass windows from the Broad Street sanctuary.
 It also featured a new series of windows designed by artist Jacob Landau.

 The relocation reflected broader postwar demographic shifts among American Jews, including suburbanization and white flight.
 As members became more geographically dispersed, Korn introduced radio broadcasts of Keneseth Israel services to enable members who could not travel to Elkins Park.

-During the 1970s, Rabbi Korn led the congregation in supporting the movement for Soviet Jewry movement.
+During the 1970s, Rabbi Korn led the congregation in supporting the Soviet Jewry movement.

 In 1978, Korn announced plans to retire in 1980, but he died unexpectedly the following year.
 Membership peaked at 1,800 families under his tenure.